Wandalen/wTesting/doc/version.eng/tutorial/Running.md

 # Running tests

-How to run stand-alone file testing and group testing.
+How to run single file testing and group testing.

 ### Downloading